-

 With all your accolades, skills, talents and capabilities, you seem to be invincible, can resolve any issue or climb any mountain.
 But there’s a critical skill that many financial professionals tend to overlook in their education.
 You know what it is?
 It’s judgment – the skill that can make or break a deal, transform or ruin relationships and make a difference between a fast-growing practice or the financial organization struggling to stay afloat.

 Yes, knowledge is fundamental.
 No question.
 Do we even need to mention that?
 But judgment?
 Let us assure you that it’s equally important.
 In fact, that’s what truly sets you apart in real client interactions, especially if you come across a challenging dynamic.
+This is the antidote to when technical mastery undermines trust.
 When the pressure is on, when clients are uncertain, impatient or emotional, it’s your ability to navigate ambiguity, make tough decisions (sometimes by the seat of your pants), and respond to the unexpected that will determine your success in the competitive arena.

 Is Technical Expertise Truly Limited?